codekcv/headless-commerce/README.md

 > Default ports @ **client**: 3000 | **server**: 4000  |  **database**: 5432(docker) | **adminer**: 8080(docker)
 > **Note**: Use yarn.
 I'm using its low level implementation of workspaces and Lerna for control and stuff.
-> **Note**: Use Docker to have all including containerized database.
+> **Note**: The docker composition has all including containerized database.
 Else setup and connect to your PostgreSQL manually.

 ---